adoliver/notes/ProgrammingGeneral.md

 * Never rebase a branch that is referenced by any other branch
 * *push --force-with-lease* will not force-push if the remote branch HEAD has moved.
 Prevents accidentally force pushing after changes have been committed to the remote.
+* If you are repeating the same conflict resolution over and over again, [use git rerere.](https://git-scm.com/docs/git-rerere)

 ### Reverting a merge commit